jasim92/Kibsons/README.md

 ## Usage

-To use this you can give some coordinates to test it. some of coordinates I already hardcoded in onCreate()
+To use this you can give some coordinates to test it. some of coordinates I already hardcoded coordinates randomly from Google map to test function

 ## Example